Scroll To See More Images

 Read on to see if your current denim go-to made the cut, or if it’s time to try something new.
 Happy shopping!

 Our mission at STYLECASTER is to bring style to the people, and we only feature products we think you’ll love as much as we do.
-Liverpool Jeans is a STYLECASTER sponsor, however, all products in this article were independently selected by our editors.
+AG Jeans and Liverpool Jeans are STYLECASTER sponsors, however, all products in this article were independently selected by our editors.
 Please note that if you purchase something by clicking on a link within this story, we may receive a small commission of the sale.

 If you want classic jeans that have been reimagined in a bunch of new washes and colors, consider checking out Liverpool Jeans.
 This iteration of the Crop Straight style, for instance, comes in a cool gray wash in sizes 0-16.